raguay/SvelteScriptServer/README.md

 ## Svelte Script Server

 I was asked somewhere about what to do with an extra phone.
-I mentioned that I use one as launch pad for running scripts on my main computer using a homebrewed solution.
+I mentioned that I use one as a launch pad for running scripts on my main computer using a homebrewed solution.
 I was asked to share it.
 But, it is entertwined in another project of mine.
 So, I've pulled it out, refactored, and added a QR code to connect the phone.
 Now, anyone can use my system.
 But, I can't remember where and who asked me to do this.
 I hope he finds